chriso0710/pikiosk/README.md

 - disable screensaver
 - configure Chromium autostart

-The playbook checks if the lightdm X environment needs to be restarted if you change the chrome_url variable.
+The playbook checks if the lightdm X environment needs to be restarted if you changed the chrome_url variable.

 ### 7. Get info (optional)